serkac1000/firebaseagent3/README.md

 *   **Node.js**: Make sure you have Node.js installed, which includes npm (Node Package Manager).
 You can download it from [nodejs.org](https://nodejs.org/).
 *   **Git**: You'll need Git to clone the repository and manage versions.
 You can download it from [git-scm.com](https://git-scm.com/).
+*   **Python**: Required for building executable files.
+Install from [python.org](https://python.org).

+### Building Executable Files

+To create an executable file from your generated code:

+1. Save your generated code to `main.py`
+2. Use the "Build Windows EXE" workflow from the Workflows panel
+3. Find your executable in the `dist` directory

+The executable will be created as a standalone Windows application that can run without Python installed.

 ### Installation and Setup Steps